insumity/slate/README.md

 **How does the pthread library communicate with the scheduler?**

 The idea is the following.
-Both the pthread and the scheduler issue read and writes to the same file (`/tmp/scheduler`) that is memory mapped by both.
-I couldn't use shared memory (`shm_open`) because it seems that `lrt`(the shared memory component of glibc) was using threads, so there was a cycle I couldn't kill.
+Both the code in the pthread library and the scheduler issue read and writes to the same file (`SLOTS_FILE_NAME`) that is memory mapped by both.
+We couldn't use shared memory (`shm_open`) because it seems that `lrt`(the shared memory component of glibc) was using threads, so there was a cycle I couldn't kill in the make files.
-This files contain some slots (`communication_slot`) and their access is controlled by semaphores.
+This files contain some slots (`communication_slot`) and their access is controlled by ticket locks.
+Ticket locks were chosen because simple semaphores are not fair locks (they were actually far away from fair).
 The protocol is the following:

-1. The scheduler initializes its slots to `NONE` (meaning noone is using them)
+1. The scheduler initializes its slots to `NONE` (the `used_by` field) (meaning noone is using them)
-2. When the pthread library creates a new thread, it uses an emtpy slot and changes is it to `PTHREADS`
+2. When the pthread library creates a new thread, it uses an emtpy slot and changes it to `PTHREADS`.
+Furthermore, it augments the slot with information on the thread id, as well as its process id.
-3. The scheduler keeps on checking the slots: When it reads a `PTHREADS` slot, it changes its `core` and `node` values and changes the slot to `SCHEDULER`
+3. The scheduler keeps on checking the slots: When it reads a `PTHREADS` slot, it changes its `core` and `node` values and changes the slot to `SCHEDULER`.
+The scheduler also stores the MCTOP policy of the application in the slot when communicating with the pthread library.
+This way, if the polocy is `MCTOP_ALLOC_NONE`, no set of affinity or memory policy is done.
 4. The pthread library sees that its slots got changed to `SCHEDULER`, so it gets the data (`core` and `node`) and changes its affinity and memory policy.
-Afterwards it erases the slot by making it as a `NONE`
+Afterwards it erases the slot by making it as a `NONE`.

 The "Assymatry Matters" papers uses 2 programs from PARSEC: swaptions and streamcluster.
 They can be executed as follows: